Quota 1 and quota 2 applications

 If you do not have a Danish civil registration number (CPR-nummer), you have to follow particular guidelines on optagelse.dk; print the signature page, scan it and send it by e-mail to email@example.com before 12.00 at 15 March.
 Find more information on the University's Danish website or on optagelse.dk.

 Some certificates or diplomas are not issued before the closing date for registration, 5 July.
 Do you expect to complete your admission qualification before 5 July, but receive your certificate or diploma after this date?
-In that case, you must submit, together with your application form, a letter from the school confirming that they will examine you before 5 July.
+In that case, you must submit, together with your application form, a letter from the school confirming that they will examine you before 5 July but will receive your documentation later than 5 July.
 This letter must also include information about the subjects and level of subjects you follow.

-In this case, your school has to send the final certificate or diploma to the admissions office immediately after it has been issued - and on 15 August at the latest.
-For obvious reasons, applicants will not be informed whether or not they have been offered admission until they have submitted their official examination results.
+In this case, you have to upload your final certificate immediately after it has been issued - and on 15 August at the latest.
+For obvious reasons, applicants will not be informed whether or not they have been offered admission until they have submitted their official examination results and we have had time to evaluate it.

 When will I know if I am admitted to the study programme?